CodeHunt101/openai-models/README.md

 A personal project where I utilise the main openAI API GPT models.
-If you would like access email me at `haroldtm55@gmail.com`
+This is a paid third party API.
+If you are a recruiter and would like free access, email me at `haroldtm55@gmail.com`.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).